ThinkRedstone/Campaign/gods.md

 breaking the chain and killing the person.
 In the previous example, all the chains broke- none of the participating followers survived the spell.

+## Etia

+The *Goddess of Safekeeping*.
+She preaches to find, collect and preserve that which otherwise will be no more.
+This is not strictly gold and jewels, but anything and everything which is rare and worth saving.

+### Etia as Nott
+Possible variation is that Etia is a female goblin, and a compolsive collector like Nott.
+When she sees something she wishes to collect, she just does what ever she needs to to add it to her collection.
+In this variation, she is less regel and more child-like, and her priests are less collector by themselves and more her enablers.

+True Blade: Shears, in a safe in her head priest's personal collection.
+Probably subject to change.